-Jon lectures in Politics and Sociology.
-His research interests focus on the voluntary sector, the political sociology of charity, homelessness and the sociology of youth.
+I lecture in Politics and Sociology.
+My research interests focus on charity and the voluntary sector, homelessness, class inequality, and the sociology of youth.

-Jon also has a keen interest in innovative and reflexive research methods.
+I also have a keen interest in innovative and reflexive research methods.
 My first monograph, Doing Reflexivity: An Introduction, was published by Policy Press in 2017, and sought to provide researchers of all stages a rationale for being reflexive and a guide to doing it.
-Jon has also used drawing methods to explore homelessness, and soundscapes to document changes in universities.
+I have also used drawing methods to explore homelessness, and soundscapes to document changes in universities.

 Politics and Sociology